open-sdg/open-sdg-site-starter/README.md

 >
 > `py -m pip install pyyaml`

-Note that this only creates template files.
-You will still need to customize these files as needed, and then add/commit/push them with Git.
+Note that you will still need to add/commit/push these files with Git.

 Finally, the next step is to perform the same steps in the other repository (if you have not already).